fbpx

 • Pay deposit payment to TLF (as soon as possible to secure your application)

-• Pay remainder balance to TLF (60 days before arrival)
+• Pay remainder balance to TLF (before arrival)

 • Health check-up with travel doctor (well in advance of travelling)